 - If you don’t have a website, a Google Business Profile can still help you to maintain an online presence.
 Visit your Google Business Profile at any time to edit your information, and you can even check how many people have seen and clicked on your business listing.

 Get Useful Insights

 - You can learn insights on how potential customers searched for your business and where they are based.

 - You can also find out how many people called your business directly from the phone number you’ve posted on local search results in Google Search and Google Maps.

 That’s a wrap!

 And there you have it, folks.
-It’s truly as simple as carving out an hour or so of your time to get started with Google My Business.
+It’s truly as simple as carving out an hour or so of your time to get started with Google Business Profiles.
 It’s a free service, and the rewards to your business will be revealed mere moments after you complete your profile.
 This is yet one more easy and successful way to connect with your next customer or client.
 Just remember: It only works if you work with it.
-Be sure to remain committed to keeping your Google My Business page as up-to-date as possible.
+Be sure to remain committed to keeping your Google Business Profile as up-to-date as possible.